oliviergimenez/capture-recapture-review/README.md

 - Intake of Bayesian analyses.
 Kéry and Schaub books.
 Importance of workshops.
 And software.
 And small conferences (Euring).
 Now ISEC.
 And people.
 Friendly.
 Inclusive.

-Recommandations (if I may)
+Random thoughts
 ==========================

--   New methods need to be evaluated - there is an actual niche there
+- New methods need to be evaluated (virtual ecologist approach ie w/ simulation, or empirically) - there is an actual niche there.

--   Importance of **workshops** to disseminate and form new collaborations
+- Clearly, workshops are important to disseminate methods, foster new collaborations and build a community.

--   A plethora of **software**: E-SURGE, MARK, marked, etc; some homogeneization, importance of portage in R, how to value the work of these folks investing months and years in this.
+- A plethora of software: E-SURGE, MARK, marked, etc; we don't necessarily need the mother-of-all (reference to a paper by Matt and Richard) program, diversity is nice, but I guess at some stage we'll need a taxonomy.
+Also, we need to thank in one way or another and anytime we. have the opportunity fols who invest time in building these tools.

--   Don’t reinvent the wheel - read your classics: Lebreton.
-Cormack.
+- It might be because I'm getting old, but sometimes I feel like we reinvent the wheel - read the classics: Cormack.
 Jolly.
+Seber.
+Burnham.
+Lebreton.
 Arnason.
 Otis.

--   Relatively short time-series (nb occz is nb annees cf Frederiksen).
-Du coup deux reflexions :
-    -   long-term monitoring (paper Sheldon et Clutton-Brock.
-Nichols)
-    -   IPM et go for adaptive monitoring et management; learning while doing
+And many others.
+It's also an inspiration on how to write.

+- When it comes to determine the effect of time-varying covariates (e.g. climatic conditions), we need to remember that we have relatively short time-series and that it might be difficult to detect anything (see review by Morten Frederiksen).

+- In relation the previous item, we will never say it often enough: long-term monitoring are so so important (see TREE paper by Sheldon and Clutton-Brock and recent ARES paper)

+- Methods are getting more and more complex (true?), and this should reflect in the training we give to our students: how to teach spatial statistics, point process, HMM, Bayesian thinking, mixed models on top of everything else?

 Useful quotes
 =================